 - Official Mimikatz Wiki

-Want to Mimikatz in action and learn how Varonis protects you from infiltration?
-Join our free Live Cyber Attack Workshop and see our engineers execute a live cyberattack in our security lab.
+Want to see Mimikatz in action and learn how Varonis protects you from infiltration?
+Join our free Live Cyberattack Workshop and watch our engineers execute a live cyberattack in our security lab.